opendocsg/slw-judgments-backfill/2004_SGHC_95/report.md

 13     Under the Rules of Court, a notice of appeal must be filed within 14 days of the order – in this case, by 5 October 1999.
 It is not disputed that the defendant did not file a notice of appeal by 5 October 1999 or at all.

 14     It is common ground that one of the obligations of an advocate and solicitor in carrying out his retainer is to exercise the care and skill of a competent practitioner in the discharge of his duties: _Midland Bank Trust Co Ltd v Hett, Stubbs & Kemp_ [1979] Ch 384 at 403.
-The Court of Appeal in _Chong Yeo & Partners v Guan Ming Hardware & Engineering Pte Ltd_ [1997] 2 SLR 729 iterated the principle with reference to the advocate and solicitor’s obligation to observe the Rules of Court (at [63]):
+The Court of Appeal in _Chong Yeo & Partners v Guan Ming Hardware & Engineering Pte Ltd_ <span class="citation">[1997] 2 SLR 729</span> iterated the principle with reference to the advocate and solicitor’s obligation to observe the Rules of Court (at [63]):

  For a breach of that duty of care to have occurred, the appellants must have, on the balance of probabilities, omitted to do a thing which a reasonably competent advocate and solicitor in their position would have done: Godefroy v Dalton [(1830) 6 Bing 460; 130 ER 1357].
 Such a reasonably competent advocate and solicitor must comply with all rules of court to protect his client’s interests.